abapGit/docs.abapgit.org/docs/guide-settings-personal.md

 You can switch the theme for abapGit between several choices: Default, Dark, and Belize.
 Alternatively, you can select "Synced with SAP GUI" to use the same theme you are using for SAP GUI (availability depends on SAP GUI release).

 The size of icons can be changed using "icon scaling".
+The setting is intended for [High DPI displays](https://doc.qt.io/qt-5/highdpi.html).

 "List Size" defines the maximum number of items shown in a list.
 If there are more items, then abapGit start paging.